Essex, New York

 Fee Ownership; Completed Project

-The 81-acre Brookfield Headwaters tract is one of dozens of relatively small parcels spread across several towns in the Split Rock Wildway.
+The Brookfield Headwaters tract is one of dozens of relatively small parcels spread across several towns in the Split Rock Wildway.
 The property has an ecologically rich, older forest of beautiful hardwoods and pines, and a large interior wetland teeming with birds and wildlife.
 Acquisition of Brookfield Headwaters enables the Wilderness Trust to stop unauthorized motorized use along an old, abandoned road and to establish a pedestrian trail in its place.
 The parcel links conserved properties on three sides, including lands owned by the Wilderness Trust on the north (Rowe) and east (Boquet Flats and Northwest Boquet Mountain), and a parcel owned by the Eddy Foundation on the south.

-The property was purchased in 2010 from Steve Patnode and his brothers.
+This 81-acre property was purchased in 2010 from Steve Patnode and his brothers.
 The former landowner was very pleased to learn that a sale to the Trust meant that the land wouldn’t be logged and that he would continue to have access to the property.
 “Working with the organization was very easy,” said Steve, “and I’m glad I can still walk the land and enjoy it.”

 Bookmark the permalink.